intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/yi/README.md

 # Yi
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on Yi models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [01-ai/Yi-6B](https://huggingface.co/01-ai/Yi-6B) as a reference Yi model.
+For illustration purposes, we utilize the [01-ai/Yi-6B](https://huggingface.co/01-ai/Yi-6B) and [01-ai/Yi-6B-Chat](https://huggingface.co/01-ai/Yi-1.5-6B-Chat) as reference Yi models.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.